 Activism

-In a nutshell: with the Covid-19 pandemic, global protests against systemic racism and violence, and ongoing attacks on LGBTQ rights and individuals, “business as usual” in 2020 felt tone-deaf.
-I wasn’t sure how—or even whether—to open for the season.
-Then I had an idea that felt like it could actually make a difference—a small act of economic activism that motivated me and, I think, has been meaningful for others to watch develop.
+In 2020—amid the pandemic, global protests against systemic racism, and ongoing attacks on LGBTQ rights—“business as usual” felt tone-deaf.
+I wasn’t sure how, or even whether, to open for the season.
+Then I landed on an idea that felt like it could actually help: small acts of economic activism.

-No discounts, no haggling, no bundle deals.
-Just the chance to have a portion of your purchase directed to a cause that matters.
-It’s not my money—it’s yours—and now it can go where it’s most needed.
-Everybody wins.
+No haggling, no bundled deals—just a chance to direct part of your purchase to a cause that matters.
+It’s not my money; it’s yours.
+Now it can go where it’s needed and everybody wins.

 November 17, 2024 – June 21, 2025